Royal Air Force Squadronaires

 The Royal Air Force Squadronaires is one of the United Kingdom’s finest big bands, with a world wide reputation for musical excellence.
 The origins of the Squadronaires can be traced back to 1939 when many of London’s professional musicians were recruited into the Central Band of the Royal Air Force.
 Many of these musicians had previously been jazz and dance band performers and it was suggested that they form what was to become the Royal Air Force Dance Orchestra, later known as the ‘Squadronaires’.

 This tradition of musical expertise lives on with today’s Squadronaires.
-Most recently the Squads have reached the top ten in the UK’s album chart with their new CD ‘In the Mood’, recorded for the record label Decca.
-Publicity for this album has included live TV and radio appearances, most notably on the ‘Alan Titchmarsh Show’ and ITV’s ‘This Morning’.
+In 2010 the Squads reached the top ten in the UK’s album chart with their CD ‘In the Mood’, recorded for the record label Decca.
+Publicity for this album included live TV and radio appearances, most notably on the ‘Alan Titchmarsh Show’ and ITV’s ‘This Morning’.
 The Band returned to the world famous ‘Ronnie Scott’s’ Jazz Club to celebrate the album release, and continue to be the only military ensemble to perform there.
-Recent appearances have also included the Royal British Legion’s Festival of Remembrance with Will Young and Russell Watson, and featuring at jazz festivals in Edinburgh, Goring and Glasgow and at the International Edinburgh and Windsor Tattoos.
-The Band has also been privileged to perform within the grounds and walls of Buckingham Palace, regularly performing at State Events and Garden Parties.
+Television appearances have also included the Royal British Legion’s Festival of Remembrance with Will Young (2004), Russell Watson (2008) and Sir Cliff Richard (2012).
+The Squadronaires have featured at jazz festivals in Edinburgh, Goring and Glasgow and have performed at Military Tattoos in Edinburgh, Windsor and Basel, Switzerland.
+The Band has also been privileged to perform within the grounds and walls of Buckingham Palace for State Events and Garden Parties.
+In 2014 the Band released the new CD 'All Present and Correct' which features solos by every member of the group.